good

 Collaboration & Communication

-• Admins can manage and edit settings throughout your Wrike account.
+• Admins can manage and edit account-wide settings in Wrike.

-• Regular users get full editing rights within a Workspace, but don't have any admin privileges.
+• Regular users have full editing rights within a workspace but lack general administrative privileges.

-• Collaborators are regular users with more limitations.
-They can share tasks, projects, and files, but aren't part of the "My Team" group.
+• Collaborators are regular users with restricted rights.
+They cannot share tasks, projects, or folders, and are not part of the “My Team” group.

 Invite your team to Wrike.

-Unfortunately, there are many paywalls for user and team privileges and features are somewhat scattered.
+Unfortunately, user and team permissions have quite a few paywalls, and the features are somewhat fragmented.

-Wrike isn't designed for direct communication and real-time collaboration: It lacks chat and messaging features, to say nothing of collaboration tools like the ability to edit shared documents or work in real-time on whiteboards.
+Wrike isn’t really designed for direct communication and real-time collaboration: it lacks dedicated chat and messaging features, and doesn’t offer advanced collaboration tools like document editing or whiteboards.

 Whiteboard